The vision of Keystone Bible Church is to be a God-centered, healthy community of faith.

 The mission of Keystone Bible Church is to honor God by making and maturing disciples who are becoming like Jesus Christ.

 As stated in our Vision Statement, we have two goals at Keystone.
 We desire to be: God-centered and Healthy.
 We believe that God-centeredness will be the result of pursuing the three aspects of our Mission Statement: Honor God (Purpose), Make and Mature Disciples (Process), and Become Like Jesus Christ (Product).

 That discipleship process is deeply imprinted in the fabric of who we are as a body of believers.
 It is our desire that everyone at Keystone would take seriously their responsibility to “be one, and make one.”
 We are all working to make and mature disciples as Jesus commanded in Matthew 28:19-20.
 Matthew 4:19 guides the way that we view discipleship at Keystone which contains Three Dimensions of a God-centered Discipleship Process.

 Three Core Values:

 - We believe in God-centered ministry vs. man-centered ministry.

 - We believe in people-oriented ministry vs. program-oriented ministry.

-- We believe in process-focussed ministry vs. event-focussed ministry.
+- We believe in process-focused ministry vs. event-focused ministry.

 Furthermore, we strive for church health by structuring our ministry forms to facilitate the following functions from Acts 2:41-47: